-1Based on total number of employees -17, Note that 100% of our regular employees are covered by mandatory benefits.
+1Based on total headcount.
+Note that 100% of our regular employees are covered by mandatory benefits.

 2Based on total number employees who are entitled to leaves and the actual number of employees who availed the leaves.

 3100% of regular employees are covered with at least PhP 60k/month for entry level but availment of HMO benefits is not being disclosed due to data privacy.